-Emergency Management and Environmental Health & Safety (EHS) will periodically identify spaces within each occupied facility that best serve as severe weather shelter areas.
+Emergency Management (EM) and Environmental Health and Safety (EHS) will periodically identify spaces within each occupied facility that best serve as severe weather shelter areas.
 EM and EHS will identify spaces that are away from windows (unless those windows have appropriate wind ratings and/or have been treated with appropriate film), are in lower levels, are in interior spaces, and are otherwise free of other hazards.

-When departments develop, update, and train on their Building Emergency Action Plans, they should reference these locations as one means of informing facility occupants.
+When departments and/or building representatives develop, update, and train on their Building Emergency Action Plans, they should reference these locations as one means of informing facility occupants.

-Emergency Management and Environmental Health & Safety will also share shelter information with facility occupants and, where appropriate, post maps of shelter locations.
+EM and EHS will also share shelter information with facility occupants and, where appropriate, post maps of shelter locations.
 These actions will further help to inform occupants of the most appropriate spaces to seek shelter.